Interpreting the 95 GeV resonance in the Two Higgs Doublet Model: Implications for the Electroweak Phase Transition: Conclusions

-The modest strength of the EWPT observed in our scan can be attributed to the radiative origin of the barrier separating the vacua.
+The modest EWPT strength observed in our scan can be attributed to the radiative origin of the barrier separating the vacua.
 In the parameter space compatible with identifying the 95~GeV excess as a light pseudoscalar, the scalar mass spectrum is relatively compressed, limiting the enhancement of thermal cubic terms that typically arise from large mass splittings.
-As a result, the barrier is primarily generated by gauge boson loops, similar to the Standard Model.
-The light pseudoscalar itself contributes only weakly to the thermal potential at high temperatures, and does not induce a significant enhancement of the barrier.
-This scenario contrasts with regions of the 2HDM where heavier scalars can radiatively strengthen the transition or where tree-level terms provide a barrier already at zero temperature.
-In particular, previous studies have shown that large mass splittings, especially between the pseudoscalar and the heavy scalar or charged Higgs, can amplify scalar contributions to the thermal potential and lead to a strong first-order transition.
-Consequently, while the transition is generically first-order in our setup, it is not sufficiently strong to produce observable gravitational wave signals or support electroweak baryogenesis without additional model ingredients.
+Consequently, the barrier is primarily generated by gauge boson loops, as in the Standard Model.
+The light pseudoscalar itself contributes only weakly to the thermal potential at high temperatures and does not significantly enhance the barrier.
+This scenario contrasts with regions of the \vtwo{Type~I} 2HDM where heavier scalars can radiatively strengthen the transition or where tree-level terms provide a barrier already at zero temperature.
+In particular, previous studies have shown that large mass splittings, especially between the pseudoscalar and the heavy scalar or charged Higgs, can amplify scalar contributions to the thermal potential and lead to strong first-order transitions.
+Consequently, while the transition is generically first-order in our setup, it is not sufficiently strong to produce observable GW signals or support electroweak baryogenesis \vfour{since for the latter, we observe $\vc/\Tc \lesssim 1$.} This conclusion is based on the standard criterion $\vc/\Tc \gtrsim 1$ (cf.\ e.g.~\cite{Ahriche:2007jp,Basler:2016obg}) and holds unless additional model ingredients are introduced. \vtwo{See~\cite{Li:2025kyo} for a more refined and updated criterion in the context of electroweak baryogenesis.}

-Another possibility for generating a large barrier via significant mass splitting is to treat the second, heavier scalar as a UV degree of freedom in the final EFT, and integrate it out during dimensional reduction.
+Another possibility for generating a large barrier via significant mass splitting is to treat the second, heavier scalar as a UV degree of freedom in the final EFT and integrate it out during dimensional reduction.
 However, implementing this approach would require dynamically switching between different EFT hierarchies throughout the parameter scan~\cite{Gould:2023ovu}.
-We have therefore chosen to focus on the thermal mass hierarchy as outlined in our analysis, and defer the exploration of more intricate EFT hierarchies to future work.
+We have therefore chosen to focus on the thermal mass hierarchy as outlined in our analysis and defer the exploration of more intricate EFT hierarchies to future work.